Harmony in Ultraviolet: Release and artwork

 Harmony in Ultraviolet was recorded from 2005 to 2006 in Montreal and Banff, Alberta.
-The album was released on October 16, 2006 through Kranky, and was the first album of his to be released on the label.
-The album was distributed by CD.
-In an interview with Hecker, he said that "[it was] hard thinking about the right label – mostly because I'm not that well-versed in contemporary music, in the sense that I am aware of every label and what they are doing" and that he was interested in Kranky years before the release of the album.
-The title of the album is a reference to Harmony in Red, a painting by Henri Matisse.
+It was released on October 16, 2006, through Kranky, and was the first album of his to be released on the label.
+The album was distributed by CD and vinyl.
+Hecker would say in an interview that it was difficult choosing a record label, since he knew a large number of them, though he was interested in Kranky years before Harmony in Ultraviolet.
+The title of the album is a reference to Harmony in Red, a 1908 painting by Henri Matisse.
+Ultraviolet was chosen as ultraviolet radiation is invisible.
+The narrative of Harmony in Ultraviolet is more abstract and changed multiple times as production took place.
+Hecker would later say that it was about the process of making an album.

-The album's cover art is a photograph of an anti-fascist memorial in Bologna.
-In an interview, he said that the memorial was chosen for "the basis of its visceral qualities, but also how it fits with the music on a bunch of levels".
+The cover art is a photograph taken by Hecker of the Monument to Fallen Partisans, an anti-fascist memorial in Bologna.
+Located in Piazza Maggiore, it commemorates soldiers who fought as a part of the Italian Resistance.
+Hecker said that the memorial was chosen for its crude qualities and how he felt that it matched with the music.

 Composition

 Harmony in Ultraviolet has been described as experimental, electronica, ambient, and glitch.
-The album is loud and dense.
-The album has electric guitars, pipe organs, string instruments, and keyboards, alongside with distortion.
+Critics have described it as loud and dense.
+It has electric guitars, pipe organs, string instruments, and keyboards, alongside distortion.
 The album uses a variety of heavily edited samples from instruments and other releases.
-According to Hecker, the album was a continuation of his older work.
+According to Hecker, Harmony in Ultraviolet is a continuation of his older works, as it keeps the heaviness of his previous album, Mirages, while being more melodic than his earlier releases.

 The album has fifteen tracks.
 The opener "Rainbow Blood" contains a "screeching and trebly" drone and a processed guitar.
-"Stags, Aircraft, Kings and Secretaries" also has a processed guitar, and the track transitions to "Palimpsest I", which the track was described to be a transition between the previous tracks and "Chimeras".
-"Chimeras" has "lumbering, looping tones" and synths with arpeggio.
+The following track, "Stags, Aircraft, Kings and Secretaries", also uses a processed guitar.
+This transitions into "Palimpsest I", described as a mediation between tracks.
+"Chimeras" has slow and looping tones alongside synths with arpeggio.
 The title references the Chimera, a creature in Greek mythology.
-"Spring Heeled Jack Flies Tonight" was described to have a slow pacing and to be "violent" by critics.
+Following "Dungeoneering" and "Palimpsest II", the track "Spring Heeled Jack Flies Tonight" was described as violent and having a slow pacing by critics.
 The title is a reference to the Spring-heeled Jack, a character in English folklore.
-The track is followed by a four-track suite named "Harmony in Blue", which evolves from a "nice and warm" tone to "like a gradually descending slope into a coal black pit".
-"Radio Spiricom" includes heavy use of keyboards and static, with synths near the end.
-The title is named after the spiricom, an invention which was claimed to be able to talk to spirits.
-A two-track suite named "Whitecaps of White Noise" follows.
-The suite uses distortion and static throughout, and fades into a drone with degraded keyboards.
+It is followed by a four-track suite named "Harmony in Blue", which evolves from a warmer tone to a significantly darker sound.
+After it, "Radio Spiricom" includes heavy use of keyboards and static, with synths near the end.
+The title is named after the spiricom, a 1980s electronic audio device which was claimed to be able to talk to spirits.
+A two-track suite named "Whitecaps of White Noise" follows, which uses distortion and static throughout, and fades into a drone with degraded keyboards.
 The first part of the suite uses a sample of an organ, arranged with staccato.
-The album ends with "Blood Rainbow", a companion piece to "Rainbow Blood", which some critics said it made the album a "loop".
+The album ends with "Blood Rainbow", a companion piece to "Rainbow Blood", which some critics said made Harmony in Ultraviolet a "loop".